Munna Creek: Amenities

+Facilities

+Despite its name, Munna Creek Cemetery is 1437 Bauple Woolooga Road in neighbouring Miva to the south-east (25.8943°S 152.4805°E).
+It is operated by the Fraser Coast Regional Council and provides options for monumental graves and a columbarium wall in a quiet bushland setting.

 Events

 Munna Creek Country Music Walk Up Weekends are open-mic events where people can sing country music songs with a full backing band.
 They are held at the Munna Creek Hall three times a year.

 Heritage listing

-Fraser Coast Regional Council has placed the following sites on its Local Heritage Register.
+Fraser Coast Regional Council has placed the following sites on its local heritage register: